thesse1/webmethods-api-gateway-staging/README.md

  - all logs (except for audit logs) older than 28 days: transactionalEvents, monitorEvents, errorEvents, performanceMetrics, threatProtectionEvents, lifecycleEvents, policyViolationEvents, applicationlogs, mediatorTraceSpan
  - all audit logs older than Jan.
 1st of the preceding calendar year: auditlogs.
 (This is implementing the requirement to purge all audit data on the end of the following calendar year.)

 The pipeline is configured twice - for both tenants.
-The pipeline wm_test_apigw_staging_purge_data operates on the playground environments; the pipeline wm_apigw_staging_purge_data (without "test_") operates on the real world environments.
+The pipeline wm_test_apigw_staging_purge_data operates on the playground environments; the pipeline wm_apigw_staging_purge_data (without "test_") operates on the real-world environments.

 ### wm_{test_}apigw_staging_purge_data